Turn commercial leases into structured, automated data

 Core Architecture & Lease Taxonomy

-Modern PropTech infrastructure demands a deterministic, schema-driven approach to lease abstraction.
-A commercial lease is not a static PDF; it is a living financial instrument, a jurisdictional co…
+A commercial lease is not a static PDF.
+It is a living financial instrument, a jurisdictional compliance boundary, and a continuous workflow trigger.
+For PropTech…

 Explore sectionParsing & Extraction Workflows